rishikesh3kr/rishikesh3kr/README.md

 - 👋 Hi, I’m Rishikesh Kumar, and am currently pursuing B.tech from GGSIPU
 - 👀 I’m interested in coding in layman's language
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning data structures and machine learning
 - 📫 How to reach me - find me by the name @rishikesh3kr on all social media platforms

 <!---